Wizenoze’s mission is to unlock the potential of the internet for all learners globally

 “Young people have the right to get information that is important to their health and well-being.
 Governments should encourage mass media – radio, television, newspapers and Internet content sources – to provide information that young people can understand and to not promote materials that could harm young people.
 Mass media should particularly be encouraged to supply information in languages that minority and indigenous children can understand.
 Children should also have access to children’s books.”

 Our Business Values

-As a mission-driven company, we want to do good and treat our users well.
-As such, we take the way we handle our users’ data very seriously.
-We therefore think that our approach in this area should be underpinned by our corporate values and by complying with the “Principles of Designing for Children with children’s rights & ethics” from the D4CR ASSOCIATION (Designing for Children’s rights) and the “5 Rights” as described by The 5Rights Foundation.
-This is because Wizenoze firmly believes that children’s rights that exist in the offline world should be applied to all interactions in the digital world as well.
+Our approach in this regard is therefore underpinned by our corporate values and by complying with the “Principles of Designing for Children with children’s rights & ethics” from the D4CR ASSOCIATION (Designing for Children’s rights) and the “5 Rights” as described by The 5Rights Foundation.
+Wizenoze firmly believes that children’s rights that exist in the offline world should be applied to all interactions in the digital world as well.

 1. Young people deserve access to online information that they can read and understand

 Our automatic reading level classification gives insight into the reading level of all webpages in our collection.
 Young people can, therefore, view content at different levels, which enables them to easily access that material which they can easily read and fully understand.